cwallenpoole/the-oracle/README.md

 ## 📚 Documentation

 - **API Documentation**: Complete endpoint reference
-- **Development Guide**: Contributing and setup instructions
 - **Testing Guide**: Comprehensive testing documentation
 - **Deployment Guide**: Production deployment instructions

-## 🤝 Contributing

-We welcome contributions from developers interested in the intersection of ancient wisdom and modern technology.
-Please see our contributing guidelines for more information.

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- **Ancient Wisdom**: Traditional I Ching and Runic practitioners
-- **Modern AI**: OpenAI, Ollama, and Pinecone for their powerful tools
-- **Cursor.ai**: For revolutionizing the development process
-- **Open Source Community**: For the foundational technologies that make this possible